 - Enhancing cleaning and sanitation standards throughout the clubhouse.

-- De-cluttering paper and other amenities, such as pencils, scorecards, and yardage books.
+- De-cluttering paper and other amenities, such as pen, scorecards, menus, and supplementing with digital options.

 - Implementing low and no-touch golf experiences, including the elimination of shared water stations, ball washers, bunker rakes, and more.